jparsonsh2o/Census-Data-exercise-Excel/README.md

 # Census-Data-exercise-Excel
-Excel exercise utilizing Index/Match functions to evaluate census data in the US 2010-2016
+Excel exercise utilizing Index/Match functions to evaluate census data in the US 2010-2016.
+Evaluated publicly available data for an exercise.